BTiffee/Case-study-Bike-share/README.md

 3. [Data Visuals](https://public.tableau.com/views/CaseStudy-BikeShare_17360392452470/Sheet2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## Background
-In 2016, Cyclistic launched a successful bike-share o ering.
-Since then, the program has grown to a eetof5,824bicycles that are geotracked and locked into a network of 692 stations across Chicago.
-The bikes can be unlocked from one station and returned to any other station in the system anytime.
+In 2016, Cyclistic launched a successful bike-share program.
+Since then, the program has expanded to a fleet of 5,824 bicycles, all geotracked and locked into a network of 692 stations across Chicago.
+The bikes can be unlocked at one station and returned to any other station in the system at any time.

- Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
-Oneapproach that helped make these things possible was the exibility of its pricing plans: single-ride passes, fu l-day passes, and annual memberships.
- Customers whopurchase single-ride or ful-day passes are referred to as casual riders.
- Customers whopurchase annual memberships are Cyclistic members.
+Until now, Cyclistic’s marketing strategy has focused on building general awareness and appealing to broad consumer segments.
+A key factor behind this success has been the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as "casual riders," while those who buy annual memberships are known as "Cyclistic members."

- Cyclistic’s nance analysts have concluded that annual members are much more pro table than casual riders.
-Although the pricing exibility helps Cyclistic a ract more customers, Morenobelieves that maximizing the number of annual members wil be key to future growth.
- Rather than creating a marketing campaign that targets al-new customers, Moreno believes there is a solid opportunity to convert casual riders into members.
-She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.
+Cyclistic’s financial analysts have determined that annual members are significantly more profitable than casual riders.
+While the flexible pricing plans have helped attract a wide customer base, Marketing Director Moreno believes that increasing the number of annual members will be crucial for future growth.
+Instead of focusing solely on attracting new customers, Moreno sees a strong opportunity to convert casual riders into members.
+After all, casual riders are already familiar with the Cyclistic program and have chosen it for their transportation needs.

- Morenohasset aclear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the team needs to be er understand how annual members andcasual riders di er, why casual riders would buy a membership, and how digital media could a ect their marketing tactics.
-Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.
+Moreno has set a clear goal: to design marketing strategies aimed at converting casual riders into annual members.
+To achieve this, however, the team needs to better understand how annual members and casual riders differ, why casual riders would choose to purchase a membership, and how digital media could influence their marketing efforts.
+To gain these insights, Moreno and her team plan to analyze Cyclistic’s historical bike trip data to identify relevant trends.

  ## Scenario
-I assume I am a junior data analyst on the marketing analytics team at Cyclistic, a bike-share company based in Chicago.
-The director of marketing believes that the company’s future success depends on increasing the number of annual memberships.
-To support this goal, your team seeks to understand the differences in how casual riders and annual members use Cyclistic bikes.
-These insights will inform the development of a new marketing strategy aimed at converting casual riders into annual members.
-Before moving forward, however, Cyclistic executives must approve your recommendations, which need to be supported by compelling data insights and professional data visualizations.
+I am a junior data analyst on the marketing analytics team at Cyclistic, a bike-share company based in Chicago.
+The director of marketing believes that the company’s future success hinges on increasing the number of annual memberships.
+To support this goal, our team is working to understand the differences in how casual riders and annual members use Cyclistic bikes.
+These insights will guide the development of a new marketing strategy focused on converting casual riders into annual members.
+Before moving forward, however, our recommendations must be approved by Cyclistic executives.
+These recommendations will need to be backed by compelling data insights and professional data visualizations.

 # Ask
 Three key questions will guide the future marketing program: